haydnv/tinychain/README.md

 `cargo install tinychain --features=tensor`

 **Note**
-Installing Tinychain feature requires to create an `arrayfire.pc` file for pkg-config.
+Installing Tinychain with tensor feature requires to create an `arrayfire.pc` file for pkg-config.
 Create `arrayfire.pc` file in any folder.
 Set the env variable `PKG_CONFIG_PATH` and point to the folder containing `arrayfire.pc` file.

 ```arrayfire.pc
     prefix=/usr